Skip to content

 Vermont Juvenile Detention Centers

-Because juvenile inmate records are sealed and kept private, they are not searchable online.
+Juvenile inmate records are sealed and kept private, as such they are not searchable online.
 Therefore, someone wanting to locate an inmate in a Vermont juvenile detention facility must contact either the Vermont Agency of Human Services and the Department for Children and Families directly or the Woodside Juvenile Rehabilitation Center.
 Family, friends, and authorized agents will have an easier time getting information on a minor than someone else will.

 Why are People Incarcerated in Vermont?

-Only about 2,200 people are in jail and prison in the state of Vermont.
-Most of them (1,800) are in state prison.
-Only about 330 are in federal prisons outside the state, and roughly 30 reside in juvenile detention at any given time.
-The majority of inmates in Vermont prisons committed property crimes.
-Only a small percentage of them committed violent crimes.
+Only about 1,500 people are in jail and prison in the state of Vermont.
+Most of them (1,300) are in state prison.
+Only about 210 are in federal prisons outside the state, and roughly 20 reside in juvenile detention at any given time.
+The majority of inmates in Vermont prisons (73.93%) committed violent crimes such as assault and homicide.
+Only a small percentage (26.07%) of them committed non-violent crimes such as drug possession, theft, and property crimes.

 Vermont's Incarceration Rate and Statistics